 |EDU625||Instructional Leadership Skills in the Classroom||3|

-NOTE: Students seeking teaching certification must assume responsibility for fulfilling all state requirements.
-Completion of the Master of Education does not guarantee licensure.
+NOTE: Students seeking teaching National Board Certification must assume responsibility for fulfilling all NBPTS requirements.
+Completion of the Master of Education does not guarantee National Board Certification.

-- A bachelor’s degree in Education from a regionally-accredited college or university is required.
-Submit an official transcript from your undergraduate degree granting institution and official transcripts from institutions where you have completed graduate coursework.
-A 2.8 cumulative GPA from undergraduate work is required for admission or a minimum GPA of 3.0 on any graduate work previously completed.
-Download the Transcript Request Form.
-See Transferability of Credit Notice.
+- A 2.75 cumulative GPA from undergraduate work is required for admission or a minimum GPA of 3.0 on any graduate work previously completed.

 - Provide evidence of holding a valid standard teaching license.